deliveroo/deliveroo.engineering/_posts/2016-10-13-optimising-membership-queries.md

 For a given ID `0001aaaa0002bbbb0003cccc0004dddd`, we store the value 1 at key `bench:flat:xx:{id}`.

-The `xx` is to mimic sharding in other data structures, so that the keys in the "flat" option are comparable in length (more below).
+The `xx` is to mimic partitioning in other data structures, so that the keys in the "flat" option are comparable in length (more below).

 Our CAS query is implemented with `SETNX`.

 2) Use Redis hashes

 A stored ID is persisted by setting a field to 1 in a hash.
-The data is sharded into _2^n_ hashes, by taking the low _n_ bits of the ID and using it as part of the hash's key.
-For example, with _n = 12_ (4,096 shards), our example ID is persisted by setting field `0001aaaa0002bbbb0003cccc0004d` of hash key `bench:flat:12:ddd` to the value 1.
+The data is partitioned into _2^n_ hashes, by taking the low _n_ bits of the ID and using it as part of the hash's key.
+For example, with _n = 12_ (4,096 partitions), our example ID is persisted by setting field `0001aaaa0002bbbb0003cccc0004d` of hash key `bench:flat:12:ddd` to the value 1.

 CAS is implemented with a single `HSETNX`.